BA (Hons) Primary Initial Teacher Education with QTS

-Entry criteria detail typical offers of 112 UCAS points but USW considers all applications on an individual basis, which means that we could make offers based on qualifications, personal profile and experience.
-The exception to this, is that Welsh Government require that all candidates have a minimum of 5 GCSEs at Grade C to include Mathematics at grade B (Numeracy OR Mathematics in Wales), Science at grade C and Grade B (or equivalent) in either English Language, English Literature, Welsh Language or Welsh Literature.
-Where an equivalent to a grade B in either English Literature or Welsh Literature is achieved, a minimum of a grade C (or equivalent) must be achieved in the corresponding GCSE examination in English or Welsh Language.
-For those taking GCSEs in England, grade 5 is considered equivalent to a B and 4 is equivalent to a C. Combinations of qualifications are acceptable and other qualifications not listed may also be acceptable.
+Combinations of qualifications are acceptable and other qualifications not listed here may also be acceptable.
+The exception to this, is that Welsh Government require that all candidates have a minimum of 5 GCSEs at Grade C to include Mathematics at grade C (Numeracy OR Mathematics in Wales), Science at grade C and Grade C (or equivalent) in either English Language, English Literature, Welsh Language or Welsh Literature.
+For those taking GCSEs in England, grade 4 is considered equivalent to a C. Combinations of qualifications are acceptable and other qualifications not listed may also be acceptable.

 An Enhanced Disclosure and Barring Service (DBS) check on the Child Workforce and Child Barring List and subscription to the DBS Update Service.
 (Overseas equivalent required for non-uk applicants)